2nd teen charged with murder in death of Chicago Marine veteran pushed onto CTA tracks in Loop

-CHICAGO -- A second man has been charged in connection with the fatal attack of a former Marine who was pushed into a Red Line train last week.
+CHICAGO -- The second man charged with allegedly pushing a former marine into a moving Red Line train last week was free on bail at the time of the deadly attack.

-Hodges, of Humboldt Park, was taken into custody days after a warrant was issued for his arrest in the April 7 death of 29-year-old Mamadou Balde, Chicago police said.
+Hodges, of Humboldt Park, was taken into custody two days after a warrant was issued for his arrest in the April 7 death of 29-year-old Mamadou Balde, police said.

+At the time of the attack, Hodges was free on bail while awaiting trial on a pair of felony charges, court records show.
+That case stemmed from a Sept.
+22 theft arrest in the CPD's 18th District, which includes the Jackson Red Line stop where Balde was killed.

 Ryan Munn, 18, has already been charged with first-degree murder in Balde's killing after he allegedly admitted to taking part in the attack, Cook County prosecutors said.